vebnz/oddit/README.md

 ### The source code

-Oddit is built on the Python Django framework.
+Oddit is built on the Python Django framework (1.8).

-Packages required (install using pip):

- - MySQLdb
-  - `pip install mysql-python`
- - anyjson
-  - `pip install anyjson`
- - openid.association
-  - `pip install python-openid`
-  - `pip install oauth2`
- - django-registrations

-Make sure the following are correct for your system (`oddit/settings.py`):

- - `DATABASES`
- - `MEDIA_ROOT`
- - `MEDIA_URL`
- - `STATIC_ROOT`
- - `STATICFILES_DIRS`
- - `TEMPLATE`
- - All the secret keys and stuff.
+Packages are required, please see requirements.txt

 There's not really much to making this work, it's all very simple-like.
-If you do end up fiddling with this code remember parts of it were created 3 to 4 years ago.
+If you do end up fiddling with this code remember parts of it were created 5 years ago.

 ### Initial Data load